bruceravel/larch-plugin-tutorial/mback/details.md

 In the Larch document, Groups
 [are described here](http://xraypy.github.io/xraylarch/tutorial/datatypes.html#groups).
-In that section, you are told that to make your own Groups, you use the `group()` function.
+In that section, you are told that, to make your own Groups, you use the `group()` function.
 While that is certainly correct practice at the Larch command line, you have no doubt noticed that the `params` Group was created using the `Group()` function, with a capital "G".